tonmoy-sutradhar/Task-Management-Application-Client/README.md

 - React Router: For managing routing and private routes.
 - Tailwind CSS / Bootstrap: For styling and ensuring responsive design.
 - Lottie React: For integrating animations.
-- React Awesome Reveal: For scroll animations.
-- React Tooltip: For tooltips and interactivity.

 #### Backend Technologies: